raflyfahrezi/nextjs-with-styled-components-template/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-## Learn More
+## Learn More - Next.js

 To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+## Learn More - Styled Components

+To learn more about Styled Components, take a look at the following resources:

+- [Styled Components Documentation](https://styled-components.com/docs) - learn about Styled Components features and API.

 ## Deploy on Vercel